cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 > pipeline it replaces those original publisher signatures with the UCA Users Group
 > EV certificate signature.
 This is standard practice for Eclipse RCP distributions:
 > by re-signing all bundled JARs under a single certificate the UCA Users Group is
-> asserting that this specific combination of libraries — as integrated, tested, and
+> asserting that this specific combination of libraries, as integrated, tested, and
-> shipped in CIMTool — has been reviewed and vouched for.
+> shipped in CIMTool, has been reviewed and vouched for.
 The original publisher
 > signatures served their purpose at the point of download; at the point of
 > redistribution the responsibility for the bundled artifact passes to the
 > distributor.
 Running `jarsigner -verify` on any `\lib\` JAR after signing will
-> show the UCA Users Group signature rather than the original publisher signature —
+> show the UCA Users Group signature rather than the original publisher signature.
-> this is expected and correct.
+> This is expected and correct.

-> **Note — Known unsignable JARs:** One JAR in the distribution cannot be signed
+> **Note: Known unsignable JARs:** One JAR in the distribution cannot be signed
 > due to a structural defect in the JAR itself that is outside of CIMTool's
 > control: `asp-server-asciidoctorj-dist.jar`, part of the `de.jcup.asciidoctoreditor`
 > plugin.
 It contains a duplicate `META-INF/BSDL` entry in its internal ZIP
 > structure which causes `jarsigner` to reject it with a `ZipException: duplicate entry`
 > error.
 The signing script handles this automatically via the `SKIP_JARS`
-> configuration variable — the JAR is skipped without aborting the pipeline and
+> configuration variable; the JAR is skipped without aborting the pipeline and
 > is reported in the final summary as a skipped entry rather than an error.
 The
 > JAR remains protected by the distribution ZIP SHA-256 checksum.
 If future
 > releases of the AsciiDoc editor plugin correct this defect, the entry can be
 > removed from `SKIP_JARS`.

-### Phase 4 — Post-Build and Publishing
+### Phase 4: Post-Build and Publishing

 #### Commit lib-repo/ Changes